NCrusher74/SwiftTaggerID3/README.md

     writingTo: outputUrl)
 ```

-If you wish to overwrite all metadata on the file and replace it with only your newly-created frames, initialize `tag` to an empty `Tag()` instance.
+If you wish to overwrite all metadata on the file and replace it with only your newly-created frames, initialize `tag` to an empty `Tag()` instance instead of reading from an mp3 file.
 ```swift
 let tag = Tag()